DNiola/DNiola/README.md

 👋 Hello, I am @DNiola
 - 👀 I am interested in development
-- 🌱 I'm just learning Java Script
+- 🌱 I'm just learning Angular
 - 💞️ I am looking for a job in development.
 - 📫 How to reach me Davide.n2@gmx.de